vCore420/vKittyClicker/README.md

 Heavily Inspired by the original and best clicker game Cookie Clicker! all rights to their original game belong to them, this project was just something fun I wanted to make!

+All assets designed, created, and refined with Pixellab and Piskel.
+All assets are royalty-free and can be used outside this project by anyone.
+However, they may not be sold or used in any way to generate revenue.

 **⚠️ This project is in early development.
 All game assets are test/beta and subject to change.**

 ## Contributors